B.C. Archaeology

 Sunset on Santorini

-This morning we catch a ferry to the island of Santorini.
-The 80 km trip takes about 2 hours.
-The island is a flooded volcano and one approaches the main ferry stop as the towering cliffs rise above you.
+This morning we catch a ferry to the volcanic island of Nea Kameni.
 The rest of the day is free to explore the many wonders of Santorini.
-The choices are endless: take a trip by ferry to the active volcano, take a walk along the edge of the volcano rim for magnificent views of the entire caldera, explore the numerous shops in the town, read a book, or simply relax while enjoying the splendid views from the hotel.
+The choices are endless: take a walk along the edge of the volcano rim for magnificent views of the entire caldera, explore the numerous shops in the town, read a book, or simply relax while enjoying the splendid views from the hotel.
+Overnight Fira.

 The Athenian Acropolis